kikeelectronico/ups-control/README.md

 # ups-control
-This firmware is loaded on a nano Rayardupplc to control my UPS
+This firmware is loaded on a Ray ArduPLC NANO to control my UPS